City of Burnside: Politics

 For State Government Burnside is part of the Electoral Districts of Adelaide, Bragg, Morialta, Hartley, Heysen, Norwood and Unley.
 Bragg takes in most of the city; it is the strongest Liberal Party district in the Adelaide Metropolitan Area and the third strongest in the state.
 Liberal strength is strongest in the wealthy hills suburbs to the south-east around Beaumont and weakest around Norwood in the north where the Labor Party dominates.
 Before their catastrophic collapse in recent years, the Democrats polled impressive results in the western near-city suburbs.
 The Greens gained much of the previous Democrats vote in recent elections.
-Bragg has been held by Vickie Chapman, Shadow Attorney-General of the State Liberal Party, since 2002.
+Bragg has been held by Jack Batty of the Liberal Party, since the 2022 by-election following Vickie Chapman's resignation.

 Burnside forms the southern part of the Federal Division of Sturt, which takes in much of Adelaide's eastern suburbs, stretching from Paradise to Glen Osmond.
 Up until the 2007 Federal Election, it was a safe Liberal seat for over thirty years.
 At the election, on a two-party preferred basis, the Liberal Party gained 50.94% of the vote and the Labor Party 49.06%, a difference of only 1,712 votes.
 Christopher Pyne held the seat for the Liberal Party from 1993 to 2019 when he retired.
 He was followed by James Stevens who was elected in the 2019 Australian federal election.
-Stevens previously served as the Chief of Staff to Steven Marshall, the Premier of South Australia, and prior to that as the General Manager of Michell Australia.
+Stevens previously served as the chief of staff to Steven Marshall, the premier of South Australia, and prior to that as the general manager of Michell Australia.

 An inquiry was launched in 2009 by the then state Local Government Minister Gail Gago into allegations of "harassment, bullying and misconduct" by then members of the City Council.
 After about $200,000 of expenditure by the council and $1.3 million by the state government, legal action by former councilors prevented the release of the report.
 A Supreme Court ruling on 27 May 2011, found that the report could be partially released, after material related to parts of the terms of reference deemed inappropriate was redacted.